-Possible application : The substring extraction finds its use in many application including prefix and suffix extraction.
-For example to extract a lastname from name or extract only denomination from a string containing both amount and currency symbol.
+Possible application: The substring extraction finds its use in many applications including prefix and suffix extraction.
+For example to extract a Lastname from the name or extract only denomination from a string containing both amount and currency symbol.
 The latter one is explained below.

 The original string is : Rs 1000 The extracted substring is : 1000